-- BAER Teams are ordered to assist field units to plan for immediate post-wildland fire site stabilization.
-These teams address post incident needs, including potential floods, mud and debris flows, watershed/municipal water supplies. - It is the responsibility of the local Unit to select the number of team members and the skills needed by those team members.
+BAER Teams are ordered to assist field units to plan for immediate post-wildland fire site stabilization.
+These teams address post incident needs, including potential floods, mud and debris flows, watershed/municipal water supplies.
+It is the responsibility of the local Unit to select the number of team members and the skills needed by those team members.

-FS ordered in the current ordering system as individual overhead requests, as: BAES.
+Forest Service team members are ordered in the current ordering system of record as individual overhead requests, as: BAES.
 In special needs, list type of skills needed and level of skill.

-- 43 DOI maintains two (2) National BAER Teams to assist field units plan for immediate post wildland fire site - stabilization.
-National BAER Teams are dispatched to only the most complex BAER incidents involving risks - 45 to human life and critical Federal assets.
-Potential floods, mud and debris flows, watershed/municipal water - supplies, urban interface, and complex and multiple jurisdictions are the dispatch prioritization criteria issues - 47 factored into the mobilization decision.
+44 45 DOI maintains two (2) National BAER Teams to assist field units plan for immediate post wildland fire site stabilization.
+National BAER Teams are dispatched to only the most complex BAER incidents involving risks to human life and critical Federal assets.
+Potential floods, mud and debris flows, watershed/municipal water supplies, urban interface, and complex and multiple jurisdictions are the dispatch prioritization criteria issues factored into the mobilization decision.

-Ordered in the current ordering system as individual overhead requests, as the approved agency-specific BAER mnemonic (as shown in IQCS/the current ordering system).
+DOI team members are ordered in the current ordering system of record as individual overhead requests, as the approved agency-specific BAER mnemonic (as shown in IQCS/the current ordering system of record).

-Buying Unit Teams - Federal
+Buying Unit Teams (BUYT) - Federal